patrodriguez108/lightning-talks/talks.md

 # Rails Helpers

-### Rails helpers move complexity and logic from view, making it easier to read
+### Rails helpers move complexity and logic from view making it easier to read

   For example:
   Instead of